LeilaniL/NYTimes-Replica/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Specs
+- Header displays logo, current date, weather, and options to subscribe or log in

+- Menu

+- Skybox(?) links to newsletters and podcasts

+- Featured story has large video or photo

+- Featured story has headline plus subhead/topic tag above (all caps)

+- Featured story has two bullet points

+- Related stories appear below or next to it

+- Light gray text indicates when articles were published

+- Thick horizontal lines separate topics

+- Thin gray lines separate related stories within the topic